Magnetism and Interlayer Bonding in Pores of Bernal-Stacked Hexagonal Boron Nitride: Introduction

 \section{Introduction}

-Low dimensional materials allow for a plethora of applications that are not available for bulk (three-dimensional) materials.
-In particular, creating holes in two-dimensional (2D) materials enable applications such as molecular sieving, metamaterials and quantum emission \citep{koenig2012selective,choi2016engineering,zhao2019etching,caldwell2019photonics,liu2021synthesis}.
-By controlling the size, shape and/or distribution of holes in a 2D material, researchers can tailor the system for a desired application.
-An example of such an application is DNA sequencing through nanopores (holes that are up to several nm in size), which would enable fast and precise sequencing of single unbroken DNA chains \citep{liu2013boronnitride,zhou2013dnatranslocation,muthukumar2015singlemolecule,heerema2016graphene,deamer2016threedecades}.
+Low-dimensional materials enable a wide range of uses not possible with bulk (three-dimensional) materials.
+Creating holes in two-dimensional (2D) materials, in particular, allows for applications like molecular sieving, metamaterials, and quantum emission \citep{koenig2012selective,choi2016engineering,zhao2019etching,caldwell2019photonics,liu2021synthesis,song2021deepultraviolet}.
+Researchers can tailor a system for a specific application by controlling the size, shape, and/or distribution of holes in a 2D material.
+DNA sequencing using nanopores (holes as small as a few nm) is one example of such an application, which would allow for quick and precise sequencing of single unbroken DNA strands \citep{liu2013boronnitride,zhou2013dnatranslocation,muthukumar2015singlemolecule,heerema2016graphene,deamer2016threedecades}.
 Nanopores also spontaneously form in 2D materials, so, understanding their properties is important in itself.
 In this study, we investigate the properties of triangular pores in single-layer hexagonal boron nitride (\emph{h}-BN) and their interactions with pores in neighboring layers, which is largely determined by the stacking sequence and pore alignment.
 We focus primarily on Bernal-stacked \emph{h}-BN which can house parallel-edged triangular pores in neighboring layers because of the lack of rotation between the layers \citep{dogan2020magnetic}.